mvolkmann/blog/src/swift/Xcode.md

 but now it is only supported in the Simulator.

 To make the console area appear automatically when new text is written to it, select Xcode ...
-Preferences... ...
+Settings ...
 Behaviors ...
 Generates output, click the "Show" checkbox, and select "Variables & Console View".

 ## Playgrounds